-Maintaining good nutrition with Crohn's disease can be a challenge.
+MMaintaining good nutrition with Crohn's disease can be a challenge.
+Some foods may provoke your symptoms, and others may ease them.
+But no single meal plan will work for every person with Crohn's.
 Weight loss as well as specific vitamin and mineral deficiencies (for example, iron deficiency anemia) may occur.
-Patients whose inflammation still is active do not have much of an appetite so their intake of food is reduced or the types of foods they eat are restricted.
-Eating also makes the symptoms worse so they eat less.
-Finally, if a substantial portion of the small intestine is inflamed or surgically removed, the inflamed intestine may not absorb nutrients normally.
+Patients whose inflammation is still active do not have much of an appetite, so their intake of food is reduced or the types of foods they eat are restricted.
+Eating can also make symptoms worse, so people with this disease may eat less.
+Finally, if a substantial portion of the small intestine is inflamed, the inflamed intestine may not absorb nutrients normally.
 Good nutrition depends on the control of inflammation, but when that is not achievable, it depends on supplemental vitamins, minerals, and calories.

-No specific foods are believed to provoke the symptoms of Crohn's disease, although it always is recommended that if certain foods seem to exacerbate symptoms then those foods should be eliminated from the diet.
-The most commonly recommended dietary changes are reduced intake of milk and dairy products, but this recommendation is based primarily on the possibility of lactose intolerance, a genetic abnormality of milk sugar digestion that is unrelated to Crohn's disease.
-If the relationship between milk and symptoms is not clear, it probably is a good idea to do a formal lactose tolerance test to learn for certain whether or not milk and milk products should be eliminated from the diet.
-It would be a shame to eliminate milk from the diet unless absolutely necessary since milk is an excellent source of calories, protein, vitamin D, and calcium.
+No specific foods are believed to provoke the symptoms of Crohn's disease.
+Even so, it is always recommended to eliminate foods that seem to exacerbate symptoms.
+The most commonly recommended dietary change is to reduce intake of milk and dairy products, but this recommendation is based primarily on the possibility of lactose intolerance, a genetic abnormality of milk sugar digestion that is unrelated to Crohn's disease.
+If the relationship between milk and symptoms is not clear, it probably is a good idea to do a formal lactose tolerance test to learn for certain whether milk and milk products should be eliminated from the diet.
+It would be a shame to eliminate milk from the diet unless necessary since milk is an excellent source of nutritious calories, protein, vitamin D, and calcium.

-Active Crohn's disease provides many stresses, and stress makes the symptoms of all diseases worse, including Crohn's disease.
-The best treatment for the stress is successful suppression of inflammation.
-When inflammation cannot be suppressed, patients become depressed and angry.
-This interferes with relationships with friends and families, and it may be helpful to use support groups to help relieve some of the stresses caused by the disease.
+Active Crohn's disease provides many stresses, and stress makes the symptoms of many diseases worse, including this one.
+The best treatment for this stress is successful suppression of inflammation.
+When inflammation cannot be suppressed, patients may become depressed and angry.
+This can interfere with relationships with friends and families, and it may be helpful to use support groups to help relieve some of the stresses caused by the disease.
 It also is important to stay as active as possible, readjusting activities to work around symptoms.
-Adequate rest is very important.
+Adequate rest is important.

 For most patients, Crohn's disease is a chronic illness with flares of disease activity and remissions.
 Appropriate medications, and occasionally surgery, however, will provide a reasonable quality of life for most patients.
 If there is progression of the symptoms of Crohn's disease the progression usually is slow.
-The longer the disease is present the more likely are complications, some of which will require surgery (for example, strictures).
-In fact, surgery is required by most patients at some point in their disease.
+The longer the disease is present the more likely complications become, some of which will require surgery (for example, strictures).
+In fact, most patients require surgery at some point over the course of their disease.
 It is important to remember that Crohn's disease usually recurs after surgery even if all visible inflammation is removed.

 IMAGES PROVIDED BY: